UnifiedCo/Froots/README.md

 ## Contributing

-Everyone is welcome to help [contribute](CONTRIBUTING.md) and improve this project.
-There are several ways you can contribute:
+Everyone is welcome to help and improve this project.

 ## Support

 No support as of yet

+## Credits

+Thanks to [Ben Word](http://roots.io/author/benword/) and the [team at Zurb](http://foundation.zurb.com/)